okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## Objects in Response You Send

-The objects that you can return in the JSON payload of your response are an array of one or more `commands`, to be executed by Okta, or an `error` object, to indicate problems with the verification request.
-These objects are defined as follows:
+The objects that you can return in the JSON payload of your response are an array of one or more `commands`, to be executed by Okta.
+These object is defined as follows:

 ### commands